mv740/POWON/README.md

-`the app is configured to run only on clipper since there was a lot of weird security issues (cgiwrap) to circumvent.
+`the app is configured to run only on clipper (concordia unversity encs network) since there was a lot of weird security issues (cgiwrap) to circumvent.
 You will need to modify some small code to make it work on your own system (multiple urls)`